HOKA Mach 6 Running Shoe Review

 HOKA Mach X

-The HOKA Mach X and the HOKA Mach 6 may share a name but serve distinct purposes.
-The Mach X is a versatile super trainer offering more cushioning and stability, making it suitable for easy mileage and faster-paced workouts.
+The HOKA Mach X and the HOKA Mach 6 may share a name, but they serve distinct purposes.
+The Mach X is a versatile super trainer offering more cushioning and a more rolling geometry, making it suitable for easy mileage and faster-paced workouts.
 Meanwhile, the Mach 6 is a lighter and more classic daily trainer.

 Test Results